Homepage Using Frames Down End OmniMix - Pathway to Privacy

 Now, if you intend to make Marilyn, who - as everybody knows - prefers diamonds, anonymously happy, put the concerning jewellery box with her address on it into the smallest case.
 Then stick that case into a bigger one from a different post office and so on.
 Finally bring the resulting package to a post office of your choice.
 That's all you have to do!

 Delivering the present, each post office removes its own case and forwards the one uncovered by that to the address written on it.
-The employees won't be able to find out more than the mail service they got the parcel from, and the one that is next in the deliver chain.
+The employees won't be able to find out more than the mail service they got the parcel from, and the one that is next in the delivery chain.
 On the other hand someone waiting outside trying to trace the parcel must fail, as she won't be able to assign out- to ingoing cases correctly.
 They look different and beyond that are randomly mixed with boxes from other customers before being forwarded.
 Therefore, once the parcel passes the entry post office, you yourself are out of the game.

 But bear in mind: If you wrapped it up carelessly, the last postman might discover how precious your parcel is.
-So, whenever possible, take additional precautions against that risk, at best by trying to get a case belonging to the girl you admire.
+So, whenever possible, take additional precautions against that risk, at best by trying to get a lockable case belonging to the girl you admire.

 The mentioned strategy applies to email as well as newsgroup contributions with the latter being even more problematic due to their extended storage by search engines.
 For routing a news message correctly you only have to tell the exit remailer to send it to a mail2news gateway, which then 'injects' it into the Usenet.